awaluk/q2a-latest-users/README.md

 ## Configuration

 Please go to admin panel and `Plugins` tab (*/admin/plugins*).
 Next, search *Latest users* and click *settings* link next to plugin description.
-At the end set number of latest registered and logged users, and click save.
+At the end set number of latest registered and logged users per page, and click save.

 If you want disable page, please set number to 0.

-After you enable pages, links show in `Users` page in submenu.
-Addresses to this pages are:
+After you enable pages, links will be shown in `Users` page in a submenu.
+URLs to these pages are:
 - */users/latest-registered*
 - */users/latest-logged*

----

-**Important notice about code!**
-This code don't respect PHP PSR-2 standard, because Question2Answer unfortunately too don't respect this.
-Also, I couldn't design classes and functions in my own way, because most of them impose Question2Answer script.